Introduction

 Besides the Extended Care Waiver and the Terminal Illness Waiver, the company also offers a Guaranteed Minimum Surrender Value (GMSV) provision.

-Guaranteed Minimum Surrender Value (GMSV) - The Guaranteed Minimum Surrender Value (GMSV) provision ensures that the account value of your annuity will be no less than 87.5% of the initial premium, adjusted for any withdrawals, upon reaching the 5-year milestone.
+Guaranteed Minimum Surrender Value (GMSV) - The Guaranteed Minimum Surrender Value (GMSV) provision ensures that the account value of your annuity will be no less than 87.5% of the initial premium, adjusted for any withdrawals, grown at 2.85% annually.
+Let's understand it with a simplified example.

 Suppose you invest an initial premium of $100,000 in an annuity product that offers a GMSV feature.
 Over the course of 5 years, you make withdrawals totaling $20,000.